-Through the first quarter of fiscal year 2013, compared to the same period last year, there has been a decrease in FTEs resulting from salaried employment due to MoDOT's continued implementation of its workforce reduction plan and Bolder Five-Year Direction approved on June 8, 2011.
-FTEs resulting from overtime expended through the first quarter of FY 2013 remains steady compared to last year.
-There has been a slight increase (two) in the number of FTEs resulting from temporary employment compared to the same period last year.
-This increase is the result of the department's continued use of temporary workers to close the staffing gap in full-time maintenance worker positions.
+During FY 2012, MoDOT expended 5,571 FTEs which is 640 fewer FTEs than were expended in FY 2011.
+FTEs resulting from salaried employment decreased by 569 compared to last year as a result of MoDOT's continued implementation of its workforce reduction plan and Bolder Five-Year Direction approved on June 8, 2011.
+FTEs resulting from overtime decreased by 64, primarily as a result of less snowfall this winter compared to previous years and overtime administration strategies used to reduce expenditures in this area.
+There has been a slight decrease (seven) in the number of FTEs resulting from temporary employment compared to the same period last year.
+The percentage decrease in temporary employment is less than other FTE categories.
+This is a result of the department's continued use of temporary workers to close the staffing gap in full-time maintenance worker positions until such time as external hiring begins.